Thai woman now in California over huge Navy corruption case | Law-Order

 Prosecutors said the firm and its owner, known by his nickname of “Fat Leonard'' Francis, bribed Navy officers with fancy gifts, trips and prostitutes to provide classified information in order to beat competitors and overcharge for services.

-Settaphakorn was charged in 2014 with involvement in a conspiracy to submit fraudulent price quotes, claims and invoices for about $5 million to the Navy.
+Settaphakorn was charged in 2014 with involvement in a conspiracy to submit fraudulent price quotes, claims and invoices for about USD 5 million to the Navy.
 More than a dozen Navy and company officials, including Leonard and an admiral, have pleaded guilty in the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)